-Call us on the number above if you have nowhere to safely stay.
-You may be given an appointment or asked to attend the emergency service; if you don't have access to a telephone come along to the emergency service in person.
+You may be given an appointment or asked to attend the emergency service - if you don't have access to a telephone come along to the emergency service in person.

-An emergency service is held at at the Customer Service Centre, 85 New Square, Chesterfield, S40 1AH between between 9am and 12.30pm Monday to Friday.
+The emergency service is held at the Customer Service Centre, 85 New Square, Chesterfield, S40 1AH between 9am and 12.30pm Monday to Friday.
 If you attend outside these hours you may be advised to ring the homeless emergency number after 5.30pm.

-After the interview we will carefully consider your circumstances.
+After the interview we will carefully consider your housing status and circumstances.
 We will try to help you to maintain your current accommodation, if it is safe to do so, or help you find alternative accommodation if needed.
 The changes made to the Housing Act Part VII by the Homelessness Reduction Act 2017 now make this a statutory duty.

 If you have nowhere to stay

-If you have nowhere to stay safely while your case is being investigated, you may be placed into interim accommodation for as short a time as possible.
-This maybe in:
+If you have nowhere to stay safely while your circumstances are being considered, you may be placed into interim accommodation, for as short a time as possible.
+This may be:

 - a Chesterfield Borough Council interim tenancy that you can move your furniture into